iwdgo/largeoutput/README.md

 ## Data files

-The `/output` subdirectory avoids to have the data files mixed with source code.
+The `/output` subdirectory avoids having the data files mixed with source code.
-The directory is not created but its existence is checked.
+Module checks the existence of the directory but does not create it.
 If the working directory (not the temp, nor the executing) is unavailable, tests will panic.